 My avid readers will know this is a subject I’m a little passionate about so for the sake of moving the plot along, I’ve summarised my rant somewhat, but the gist was brutal.

-Except Tom didn’t go away.
-Tom is a persistent fucker who knew just how to flatter me and put me in my place at the same time.
+Except he didn’t go away.
+He is a persistent fucker who knew just how to flatter me and put me in my place at the same time.
 With doses of intelligence, a dominating nature and a seemingly genuine interest in me, it became harder and harder to ignore him.

-Tom initiated our conversations and would give me a week, sometimes two, to calm my tits before he’d try again.
-But here’s the thing about Tom: he was almost always right.
+He initiated our conversations and would give me a week, sometimes two, to calm my tits before he’d try again.
+But here’s the thing about him: he was almost always right.
 It was infuriating and oh so frustrating that this man I had resolved not to like, was growing on me, had even become a person I turned to for advice.

 Sigh.
-If someone besides Tom has the fucking answer, please step forward.
+If someone besides him has the fucking answer, please step forward.